pawel-niedzwiecki/learningPlatform/README.md

-# Learning Platform to exchange training
+# Platform to exchange video training

 this project is building